Evcat6/balancy-app-backend/README.md

      - `test:` for adding or modifying tests
      - `chore:` for general maintenance or miscellaneous tasks

-   Example: `feature: Add user authentication feature`
+   Example: `feature: add user authentication feature`

 4. **Be consistent**:
    - Follow the same naming convention throughout the project.